Hetav01/Goodreads-Review-Popularity-Prediction/README.md

 The whole code for the research project is in a single jupyter notebook.

+The link for the research paper is provided in the Releases.
 To run this notebook,

 1. Install Jupyter or use <a href= "https://jupyter.org/try-jupyter/retro/notebooks/?path=notebooks/Intro.ipynb">Jupyter Online</a>